Les Démons de minuit: Chart performance

-In France, "Les Démons de minuit" debuted at number 30 on the SNEP Singles Chart on 21 June 1986, reached the top 10 two weeks after and climbed to number on July 19, where it stayed for 13 weeks, and fell off the chart after 30 weeks.
+In France, "Les Démons de minuit" debuted at number 30 on the SNEP Singles Chart on 21 June 1986, reached the top 10 two weeks after and climbed to number one on July 19, where it stayed for 13 weeks, and fell off the chart after 30 weeks.
 The song thus hold the title of the song with most weeks at number one on the French Singles Chart, this record being also performed in 1987 by Licence IV's "Viens boire un p'tit coup à la maison", and was beaten in 1993 by Jordy's "Dur dur d'être bébé!" which stayed at number one for 15 weeks.
 In addition, "Les Démons de minuit" was a number one hit in the Walloon region of Belgium, while it peaked at number 31 in the Flanders region of the same country.
 On the overall Eurochart Hot 100, it started at number 84 on 5 July 1987, attained number 20 in its 10th week, and fell off the chart after 28 weeks of presence.
 It also spent 13 weeks on the European Airplay Top 50, with a peak at number 21 twice.